Work · current role · 2022 – present

 Most people see privacy as a setting.
-My work has been the backend side: services, data contracts, release paths, monitoring, and audit trails that make those choices behave consistently.
+My work has been the backend side: service contracts, release paths, monitoring, and audit trails that make those choices behave consistently.

 Selected outcomes

-- Owned day-to-day backend and platform work for consent services used by consumer product surfaces.
+- Owned day-to-day backend and platform work for consent services used by consumer-facing product surfaces.

 - Designed and ran a regulated data migration against a fixed compliance deadline.